 I want to thank those who have responded.
 I am pleased with the quantity and quality of those testimonies.
 It’s fascinating to me to gather information about which books by Lewis have made the greatest impression.

-A further blessing on my Lewis research has been the communication I’ve established with Rev. Walter Hooper, who served as Lewis’s secretary in the last months of his life, and has ever since been the primary promoter of Lewis’s works to the public.
-Rev. Hooper is the man mostly responsible for keeping Lewis’s name and writings in the forefront of Christian publishing.
+A further blessing on my Lewis research has been the communication I’ve established with Walter Hooper, who served as Lewis’s secretary in the last months of his life, and has ever since been the primary promoter of Lewis’s works to the public.
+Mr. Hooper is the man mostly responsible for keeping Lewis’s name and writings in the forefront of Christian publishing.
 He has provided some excellent insights for me as I proceed with the project.

 So, I have hope this book may become reality.
-You are invited to take part by offering your own personal testimony.

 A parting thought today from Lewis, whose ability to communicate truth in memorable words is unequaled: